How to Unclog a Bathroom Sink Clogged With Hair

 Preventing Future Clogs

 Keep your bathroom sink clog-free with regular care.
-Clean the sink weekly.
-Use a mix of vinegar and baking soda.
-Pour it down the drain.
-Rinse with hot water.
-This breaks down hair and soap.
-Check the pipes often.
-Make sure they are clear.
+Clean the sink weekly with a mix of vinegar and baking soda poured down the drain, then rinse with hot water to break down hair and soap.
+Check the pipes often to make sure they stay clear.

 When To Call A Professional

 Water draining slowly can mean a serious clog.
-Gurgling sounds from the sink are a red flag.
-If a plunger doesn’t help, the problem might be deep.
-Foul odors often hint at trapped debris.
-Water backing up is a major sign.
-This means the clog is stubborn.
+Gurgling sounds from the sink are a red flag, and if a plunger doesn’t help, the problem might be deep.
+Foul odors often hint at trapped debris, and water backing up is a major sign the clog is stubborn.

 Frequently Asked Questions